Written by Hannah Logan of Eat Sleep Breathe Travel

 Zadar’s main attractions are no joke either.
-While the Sea Organ sounds strange it’s pretty amazing, and nothing beats the Sun Salutation dancing colours in the night after soaking up the rays of the day.
-For the best experience head there after midnight when most of the crowds have gone.
-Take a seat on the changing colours of the Sun Salutation and listen as the Sea Organ plays its song.
+While the Sea Organ sounds strange, it’s pretty amazing, and nothing beats the Sun Salutation dancing colors in the night after soaking up the rays of the day.
+For the best experience, head there after midnight when most of the crowds have gone.
+Take a seat on the changing colors of the Sun Salutation and listen as the Sea Organ plays its song.

 It might be the most relaxing thing in the world.
 And last but certainly not least, the sunsets in Zadar are incredible.
-Even Alfred Hitchcock agrees stating that they are some of the best in the world.
+Even Alfred Hitchcock agrees to state that they are some of the best in the world.
 After witnessing 5 myself, I have to say I agree.